What to Do If You're Unable to Pay Rent for Your Apartment

 Most likely not.
 Landlords don't casually use security deposits to cover rent.

-It is collateral, so, they can collect it in the case of lost rent due to a tenant's failure to pay, this is usually accompanied by an eviction order if the tenant hasn't already left.
+It is collateral, so they can collect it in the case of lost rent due to a tenant's failure to pay; an eviction order usually accompanies this if the tenant hasn't already left.

 Can I Sublet My Rental?

-Believe it or not, quite a few people have sublessed a room in their apartment as a way to pay their own rent.
+Believe it or not, quite a few people have subleased a room in their apartment to pay their rent.

 Read over your lease contract.

-If it allows it or doesn’t mention anything, give it a shot.
+Give it a shot if it allows it or doesn't mention anything.

 Can I Barter Services With My Landlord In Exchange for Rent?